bsdrks/graaf/README.md

 ### Breadth-First Search

-A breadth-first search explores the vertices of an unweighted digraph in order of their distance from a source.
+A breadth-first search explores an unweighted digraph's vertices in order of their distance from a source.

 - [`Bfs`] iterates the vertices.
 - [`BfsDist`] iterates the vertices and their distance from the source.